erickhangati/machine-learning-projects/evaluation-and-model-tuning/README.md

 - Diagnosing bias and variance with learning curves
 - Choosing the best model using validation error
 - Building explainable ML visualizations from scratch

+---

+## 📘 Blog Article

+A beginner-friendly article based on this project is published on my blog ([Underfitting and Overfitting with Polynomial Regression](https://erickhangati.com/underfitting-and-overfitting-with-polynomial-regression/)) to walk through all the steps in-depth.

+---